 - Moves too fast, wants to become instant friends, lovers, in relationships.

-- Ignores your human rights boundaries consistently and without apparent remorse.
+- Ignores the boundaries of your human rights consistently and without apparent remorse.

 - Exploits you for her own personal gain, always at your expense of time, emotion, and physical labor.

 - Idealizes you (setting up her own imaginary version of who or what she thinks you should have been capable of doing or should as a personality type should be), then thrashes you for not meeting “expectations”.

 - Acts pompous towards you.

 - Acts condescending towards you.